shibatch/grantback/v0.2/GUIDE_FOR_LICENSEES.md

 * Your created Derivative Work may only be published on the Permitted Platforms (as defined in the full License text from **\[Licensor's Primary Channel Name\]**).
 * Attribution to us (the Licensor) is required in each Derivative Work you create.
+* Note on Uploading to YouTube: If YouTube is a Permitted Platform and you upload Your Derivative Work there, you should select the "Standard YouTube License" for your video.
+This selection is compatible with your obligations under this VOD Reaction License.
+The VOD Reaction License specifically governs your permission to use our VOD and the grant-back license you provide to us for Your Derivative Work.

 Step 2.3: How to Provide Attribution to "**\[Licensor's Designated Channel Name for Attribution\]**"